fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 12
-### 8: _Metahistory_ Review
+### 8: _Metahistory_ Revisions
-No new reading!
 NOTE NEW INSTRUCTIONS POSTED AFTER CLASS ON NOV 3!

-The original assignment was to post your revisions, but we had so much fun wrapping up with Fulbrook, that we didn't have enough time to cover all the directions.
+The original assignment was to post your revisions, but we had so much fun (according to me) wrapping up with Fulbrook, that we didn't have enough time to cover all the directions.
 And more people than usual weren't able to be in class.
 So we're shifting work forward a little bit.
 You should do as much revision as you can on your essay for Monday following directions below.
-We'll talk Monday about how to post it for Wednesday.
+We'll talk Monday about how to officially post it for Wednesday.

 {% include alert.html class='danger' title='Start your essay revisions' text="

 - Become very familiar with the [_Metahistory_ guide](metahistory-guide).
 This is mostly for _writing_ your essay, but it gives you a good idea what to be thinking about when you revise as well.
 - In order to begin editing, you'll need to get the essay from Github.
 To do that,
   - Go to the [_Metahistory_ repository](https://github.com/unm-historiography/metahistory).
-  - Find your essay in the `essays` folder (note the essays are sorted by chronological period and can also figure this out from the URL of the actual essay )
+  - Find your essay in the `essays` folder (note the essays are sorted by chronological period and can also figure this out from the URL of the actual essay).
-  - Click on the filename of your essay (like how you read other people's reflections (or your own) for class)
+  - Click on the filename of your essay (like how you read other people's reflections (or your own) for class).
   - Click the pencil icon to bring up the raw \"code\" for your essay.
   - Copy and paste THE WHOLE ESSAY into a text editor (or even [shudder] MS Word) or however you create your reading reflections and save your work as you go.
    - Getting the WHOLE essay is crucial since it saves a lot of confusion later on.